-I got to Wewelsfleth Germany around 19:00 last night, I had hard time to find the place I was going to stay at, I saw a man smoking a cigarette outside a bar, asked him if he knew how to get to the address I had written down, he had no idea, I went into the building asking others no one new.
-I found a map of Wewelsfleth Germany further down the main street, could not find the name of the street I needed to goto on that map.
-I saw too ladies walking further down the street, so I approached them and asked, they were locals and they knew the place I was going to stay at, they gave me the direction.
+I got to Wewelsfleth Germany around 19:00 last night, I had a hard time to find the place I was going to stay at, I saw a man smoking a cigarette outside a bar, asked him if he knew how to get to the address I had written down, he had no idea, I went into the building asking others no one new.
+I found a map of Wewelsfleth Germany further down the main street, could not find the name of the street I needed to go to on that map.
+I saw two ladies walking further down the street, so I approached them and asked, they were locals and they knew the place I was going to stay at, they gave me the direction.

-She showed me around – the room was large, with double bed – shared bathroom, it was really nice.
+She showed me around – the room was large, with a double bed – shared bathroom, it was really nice.
 I had a shower and jump into bed.
 My best sleep so far on my trip, really rested when I got up.
 Had a nice breakfast, before heading out of Wewelsfleth, I first cross the river Stör over the bridge, biking to the ferry that would take me over the river Elbe.
 The trip over Elbe on the car ferry took me 15 minutes.
 I took the road 495 towards Hemmoor, after a good ride I arrived in Hemmoor, it was from the Portland cement factory in Hemmoor that the concrete was delivered for the statue of liberty in New York.

-My next target was Osterholz-Scharmbeck, the ride went through many small towns, I got a puncture just outside the town of Ströhe, I changed the inner tube and went on my why, I had to stop again as the tire was not hard enough so I added more air.
-Just on the outskirt of Osterholz-Scharmbeck disaster happen, my chain came off struck a spoke that broke 8 more spokes, this was utterly a disaster, I assessed the damage, there was nothing I could do – I needed a new wheel as two spokes had been pulled of the wheel frame, I needed a new wheel.
+My next target was Osterholz-Scharmbeck, the ride went through many small towns, I got a puncture just outside the town of Ströhe, I changed the inner tube and went on my way, I had to stop again as the tire was not hard enough so I added more air.
+Just on the outskirt of Osterholz-Scharmbeck disaster happen, my chain came off struck a spoke that broke 8 more spokes, this was utterly a disaster, I assessed the damage, there was nothing I could do – I needed a new wheel as two spokes had been pulled off the wheel frame, I needed a new wheel.

-At the bike store they took a look at my wheel, said it needed to be replaced confirming what I had concluded.
-They start measuring my old frame and tried to find a match of wheel frames they had in stock, unfortunately they did not have any, so they called the other bike store to check and they had nothing that matched my wheel.
+At the bike store, they took a look at my wheel, said it needed to be replaced confirming what I had concluded.
+They start measuring my old frame and tried to find a match of wheel frames they had in stock, unfortunately, they did not have any, so they called the other bike store to check and they had nothing that matched my wheel.
 After another call they guy at the bike store told me that he could get a wheel within 74 hours, I thought about my options.

 Option 1.
 Staying at least 74 hours more in Osterholz-Scharmbeck – that means 2 days in a hotel/hostel (Costly: food/room for 2 days, plus new wheel,